snowex-hackweek/git-basics/eli.md

 I am Eli.

 This will make a merge conflict.
+Another conflict!